 The first day of our hiking- and marking trip in the Bulgarian Rhodopi Mountains is a somewhat surreal experience.
 Many of us, a group of nine Dutch hikers, had to get up at four in the morning in order to make it in time to the Dutch airport of Eindhoven.
 After more than two hours of flying, more than four hours by bus and half an hour by car we are at a village festival in the small Bulgarian town of Yagodina.
 Everyone is dancing with one another, and women dressed in traditional costumes and singing with high-pitched voices give the final blow to our eardrums that had already been tested by the flight trip.

 The next day a couple of unpleasant surprises await us.
-First of all, it is raining lightly and the low clouds limit visibility.
+First of all, it is raining lightly and the low clouds limited visibility.
 Moreover, one of my hikers has become ill.
 Nothing dramatic, but it is obvious that she is not fit enough to hike along to our highest mountain hut Perelik (altitude almost 2000 meters).
 I will take the sick hiker by car to Perelik and meanwhile Hristo I will take the rest of the group up by foot.

 Our fourth hiking-day led us down to the provincial capital Smolyan.
 Two extra Bulgarian guides had joined us Hristo Tumbev (Hristo II) and Rubino Aliev (nicknamed Robo).
-They showed us a beautiful new route that helped us to avoid a stretch of 4 kilometers asphalt and still led through the Waterfall Canyon Natural Reserve.
-In Smolyan we said goodbye to Hristo I and Robo.
+They showed us a beautiful new route that helped us to avoid a stretch of 4 kilometres asphalt and still led through the Waterfall Canyon Natural Reserve.
+In Smolyan, we said goodbye to Hristo I and Robo.
 Hristo II guided the six of us, three of us stayed in Smolyan for a few days of rest, to the towns of Polkovnik Serafimovo and Srednogortsi.
-In the latter Hristo II returned to his hometown Smolyan and we were joined by Mihaela Kircheva from Kardzhali.
+In the latter, Hristo II returned to his hometown Smolyan and we were joined by Mihaela Kircheva from Kardzhali.

 Arjan Schuiling Bulgaria coordinator SultansTrail